ishitakarandikar/ishitakarandikar.github.io/README.md

 <br><br>
 So, when we are configuring email clients, usually we need to either POP or IMAP, as well as SMTP.
 The way we configure them has changed pretty drastically over time.
-MAil services like gmail, outlook, yahoo and others have changed the way we configure our devices for email.
+Mail services like gmail, outlook, yahoo and others have changed the way we configure our devices for email.
 We just put in username and password, it automatically configures all the protocols for us.
 These protocols have two transport layer port numbers they can use.
 <br>->POP3 : 110(unencrypted), 995(encrypted)
 <br>->IMAP: 143(unencrypted), 993(encrypted)
 <br>->SMTP : 25(unencrypted), 465(encrypted)